-To apply for courses or get further information, please contact us by mail, email or telephone.
+To apply for courses or get further information, please contact us by email: email@example.com

 Here is a fantastic opportunity to stimulate your clinical practice and enhance your career.
-This comprehensive 8-day programme provides clinicians with intensive tuition in an integrated and thoroughly modern, evidence based approach to manual therapy of the spine.
-This programme is held in many countries including Australia, Bali, England, Scotland, France, Ireland, India, Italy, Norway, Switzerland, & United Arab Emirates.
-Please check the course calendar for specific dates.
-Download a brochure here.
+This comprehensive 8-day face to face programme provides clinicians with intensive tuition in an integrated and thoroughly modern, evidence based approach to manual therapy of the spine.
+This programme has been held in many countries around the world for 25 years.
+Contact us for a brochure.

-Kim Robinson and Toby Hall are the educators on this course.
-They have over 60 years combined clinical experience and have taught manual therapy at an advanced post-graduate university level for more than 25 years.
+Manual Concepts team of highly qualified specialist musculoskeletal physiotherapists are the educators on this course and have been brought together by Kim Robinson and Toby.
+Toby and Kim over 60 years combined clinical experience and have taught manual therapy at an advanced post-graduate university level for more than 30 years each.
 Toby and Kim are members of the Australian College of Physiotherapists, achieving Specialist Physiotherapist status in 2007.
-Through their expertise, Toby and Kim have been awarded the positions of Adjunct Associate Professor and Senior Teaching Fellow at Curtin University of Technology, and Senior Teaching Fellowships at The University of Western Australia.
-For more details of their qualifications, achievements, and publications please follow this link.
+Through their expertise, Toby and Kim have been awarded the positions of Adjunct Associate Professor and Senior Teaching Fellow at Curtin University.
+For more details of the presenters please click on the menu About Us.

 The primary aim of the programme is to integrate joint, muscle and neural tissue based manual therapy concepts to provide a comprehensive approach to the management of neuromusculoskeletal pain disorder.
-The syllabus is a bio-psychosocial approach, which incorporates a range of manual therapy concepts.
+The syllabus is grounded in a bio-psychosocial approach to managing spinal musculoskeletal disorders, which incorporates a range of manual therapy concepts.
 Of special interest will be clinical practice, emphasizing clinical examination, evaluation, interpretation, differential diagnosis and therefore classification and treatment.
-Management is based on identification of specific sub-groups amenable to manual therapy including movement impairment and motor control impairments, and neural tissue pain disorders.
+Management is based on identification of specific sub-groups amenable to manual therapy including movement impairment and motor control impairments, as well as neural tissue pain disorders.
 Screening for negative prognostic factors will also be taught as it is important to screen out patients unsuitable for manual therapy.